 A Joint Economic Development District (JEDD or District) is created by a contract entered into between a city and a township.
-The City has joined with four of the surrounding townships to create the Copley-Akron Joint Economic Development District, the Coventry-Akron Joint Economic Development District, the Springfield-Akron Joint Economic Development District, and the Bath-Akron-Fairlawn Joint Economic Development District.
+The City has joined with four of the surrounding townships to create the Copley-Akron Joint Economic Development District, the Coventry-Akron Joint Economic Development District, and the Bath-Akron-Fairlawn Joint Economic Development District.
 Each JEDD is made up of several areas within the respective township.
 These are almost exclusively commercial and industrial areas of the townships.